 How to Prepare Your Product Data for the EU DPP Registry (July 2026)

 On 19 July 2026, the European Commission will launch the EU Digital Product Passport registry.
-It's not a pilot program, not a voluntary initiative, and not a future aspiration — it's operational infrastructure mandated by Article 12 of the Ecodesign for Sustainable Products Regulation (ESPR).
+It's not a pilot program, not a voluntary initiative, and not a future aspiration — it's operational infrastructure mandated by Article 13 of the Ecodesign for Sustainable Products Regulation (ESPR).

 When product-specific requirements start taking effect — batteries from February 2027, iron and steel from 2027–2028, textiles shortly after — the registry is what connects each physical product to its digital passport.
 If your product data isn't structured, identified, and ready to submit, the passport can't exist.

 This article explains what the registry actually does, what it expects from manufacturers, and what you should be doing now to prepare your product data.
+For a deeper look at the registry itself — how lookups and customs checks work, and exactly what it stores — see what the EU DPP registry is and when it goes live.

 What the DPP Registry Actually Does (It's Not What Most People Think)